-Violations of the human rights of women, such as domestic violence, were not perceived as human rights issues until quite late.
-Human rights were originally designed to protect the individual citizen from interference by the state in the private sphere.
-In their traditional role, however, women were primarily active in the private spheres of the home and family, which were not originally covered by the protection of human rights.
+Violations of human rights of women, such as domestic violence, have only rather recently been recognised as a human rights issue.
+Originally, the purpose of human rights norms was to protect the individual citizen from encroachments by State authorities into his/her private sphere.
+Traditionally, however, women were mostly responsible for home and family, which was part of the private sphere not covered by human rights standards.

-The World Conference on Human Rights in Vienna in 1993 marked a historic turning point with the explicit recognition of the rights of women as an “inalienable, integral and indivisible part of universal human rights”.
-The acknowledgement and demand that “women’s rights are human rights” culminated in the ambitious results of the Fourth World Conference on Women in Beijing in 1995.
-A further milestone was resolution 1325 on women, peace and security, which was unanimously adopted by the UN Security Council on 31 October 2000.
-This resolution for the first time emphasises the essential role of women in all phases of conflict settlement and peace-building.
+The World Conference on Human Rights in 1993 marked a historical turning point by expressly recognising women’s rights as an “inalienable, integral and indivisible part of universal human rights”.
+This recognition and the demand that “women’s rights are human rights” resulted in the ambitious outcome of the 4th World Conference on Women in Beijing in 1995.
+The UN Security Council Resolution 1325 on Women, Peace and Security, adopted on 31st October 2000, presents another milestone.
+This UN Resolution for the first time emphasises the essential role of women in all phases of conflict resolution and peacebuilding.

-Together with the office of the Minister of Women’s Affairs, the Federal Ministry for European and International Affairs regularly organises information events for NGOs on developments in international women’s rights.
+In cooperation with the Federal Ministry for Education and Women’s Affairs, the Federal Ministry for Europe, Integration and Foreign Affairs regularly organises events in order to facilitate exchange with NGOs and civil society on international developments regarding women’s rights.

-Improving the human rights situation of women is a priority of Austrian foreign policy.
-Austria actively promotes these rights at all levels: in the United Nations, European Union (EU), Council of Europe and OSCE, and also in relations with third states and in Austrian Development Cooperation (ADC).
-Main focuses of this commitment are the involvement of women in conflict prevention and settlement, violence against women, and the protection of human rights defenders.
+Better promotion and protection of women’s rights is a priority of Austrian foreign policy.
+Austria advocates this issue at all levels: at the United Nations, the European Union, the Council of Europe and the OSCE, as well as in its relations with third countries and in the context of the Austrian Development Cooperation (ADC).
+Austria’s thematic priorities are enhancing the participation of women in conflict prevention and resolution and in peace processes; fighting violence against women, as well as economic and political empowerment of women.

-An Austrian National Action Plan with specific measures for implementing Security Council resolution 1325 (2000) in peace missions, development cooperation and humanitarian aid was completed in August 2007 with the aim of encouraging the involvement of women in peace processes, strengthening preventive measures to combat violence against women, increasing the participation of women in Austrian peace missions, and urging greater representation by women in leading positions in international organisations like the UN or EU.
-A working group under the direction of the Foreign Ministry will monitor the implementation of the Action Plan on an annual basis.
+Since 2007 Austria has a National Action Plan on Implementing UN Security Council Resolution 1325 (2000) in peace missions, in the context of multilateral and bilateral contacts, as well as in the framework of development cooperation and humanitarian aid.
+The Action Plan, which was revised in January 2012, aims at the promotion of the inclusion of women in peace processes, the strengthening of preventive measures against violence against women, the increased participation of women in peace missions, as well as increasing the number of women in senior positions in the UN or the EU.
+A Working Group chaired by the Federal Ministry for Europe, Integration and Foreign Affairs reviews the implementation of the Action Plan on an annual basis.